Opfergang: Motifs

-Nazism makes no overt appearance in the film, which appears a work of entertainment, but it includes themes frequently found in Nazi propaganda.
+Nazism makes no overt appearance in the film which appears as a work of entertainment, but it includes themes frequently found in Nazi propaganda.
 Sacrifice and death are constant motifs in the movie — Äls even recounts how she had to put down her ill dog — and Albrecht's return to his wife is a reflection of a realization of the tragic side of life.

 Although Äls is a danger to the marriage, she is not presented as wholly negative, owing to her love of nature.
 She dies in a reversal of the source material, where the husband dies.
 This reflected a need to avoid temptation to adultery, when many families were separated, and Joseph Goebbels himself insisted that it must be the woman rather than the man who paid.
 Nevertheless, her death is surrounded by a heavenly chorus and transcendence.

 Distribution

-Owing to the shortage of raw film, and its full color spectacular nature, it received only very limited release.
+Owing to the shortage of raw film, and its full color nature, it received only very limited release.

 Reception

 The Slovenian philosopher Slavoj Žižek, interested in ideologies in cinema, voted for Opfergang in the 2012 Sight & Sound poll of the best films of all time.
 He called the film "the masterpiece" of Harlan and wrote: "The ultimate lesson of this intricate staging is that the bitter truth (marriage will survive, Äls has to accept her death) can only be formulated in the guise of a hallucination within a hallucination.
 And, perhaps, here enters the fact that Veit Harlan was the Nazi director, author of the two key propaganda classics, The Jew Suess and Kolberg: does the same formal feature not hold also for the Nazi ideology?
 In it, the truth can appear only as the hallucination within the hallucination, as the way the Nazi subject hallucinates the Jews hallucinating their anti-German plot."

+Director Dominik Graf said he loved Opfergang and called it "a post-fascist film to a certain extent."
+Brad Stevens, writing for BFI, said the film was aesthetically subversive within the context of Nazism, as the relationship between Octavia and Äls at the film's center has a lesbian nature to it.